simonpenel/gtdrift_template/pipeline/scripts/analyses/verif_genewise/README.md

 > [!CAUTION]
-> "analyse_dir_name" describes the directory win which the  results are stored.
-It should be modified for each analyse!

-The  genewise analysis takes a lot of time.
+> The  genewise analysis takes a lot of time.
 The results of this analysis are stored on the cirrent directory and not in the "analyse_dir_name" directory.
 Its prevent the genewise results to be accidentaly removed, and allows to run several analysis  on the same  genewise results.

 ## Run the  analysis of the ZF domain on protein data from genewise results